pawrsccouk/CharSheet/Notes.md

 [x] Die roll results should be more readable, possibly in an HTML table or using proper tabbing.
 [x] Automatically select the last-used character on startup.
 [ ] Associate a GUID with the character so we can tell which character is which even if the name changes.
+[ ] Find out how Steppers & Input Fields are supposted to work.

 ## Bugs
 [x] ExtraD4 initial value should default to 1 or be taken from the die roll object.